 However, to turn the significant challenges of this transition into opportunities, industry, research governments and civil society need to work together and find joint solutions.

-Against this background, the 11th German-Japanese Environment and Energy Dialogue Forum (EEDF) to be held online on 16/17/18 February 2021 will focus on the topic:
+Against this background, the 11th German-Japanese Environment and Energy Dialogue Forum (EEDF) took place online on 16/17/18 February 2021.
+IT showed a focus on the topic:

 “Preparing the Industry for Tomorrow: Decarbonization as Industrial Policy - Political, Technical and Social Pathways and the Role of Hydrogen”.

-German and Japanese experts from industry, politics and academia will address the following key questions and topics in their presentations and discussions:
+German and Japanese experts from industry, politics and academia addressed the following key questions and topics in their presentations and discussions:

 - How can GHG neutrality be reached in the Japanese and German industry sectors?

 - What are the main challenges, solution strategies and technological options for the decarbonization of the industry?